Hustlenut/solidStartLearning/README.md

 # Issues stumbled upon

 - Fileroutes component had issues running with the development server on Chrome prior to version 117.0.5938.150.

+# Other dependencies

+- There exists notes and tutorial files in PDF and picture formats.
+- Install json-server: "npm install -g json-server".
+Then start the server: "json-server --watch db.json --port 5000".

 # SolidStart